lamerecarter/dead-in-the-water-incident-report/README.md

 ## 🔍 Summary of Findings (Flags)

 - ✅ Completed in this report: Flags 1–26
-- ⏳ Placeholders (waiting on your exact Q/A): Flags 14–19

 | Flag  | Phase              | Category            | Finding                                                           |
 | ----- | ------------------ | ------------------- | ----------------------------------------------------------------- |